xSilvermanx/PD5M/README.md

 - Added controller support for radialmenu and warmenu
 - Integrated Warmenu and Radialmenu into PD5M
+- Finished ESX- and vRP-permissions.
+Every menu should be permission-guarded now
 - fixed a bug in radialmenu that could mess up the controls of other menus
 - Completely rewrote armories and garages